ballerina-attic/module-amazonec2/amazonec2/Module.md

 1. Sign in to the AWS Management Console and open the IAM Console.
 2. In the navigation pane, click **Users**.
-3. Select the name of the desired user, and then click **User Actions** from the top menu.
+3. Select the name of the desired user, and then click **User Actions** in the top menu.
 4. Click **Manage Access Keys**.
 5. Click **Create Access Key**.
 6. Click **Show User Security Credentials**.